How to scan QR codes in Windows ?

 Conclusion

-What if you went further by creating your own QR Codes ?
+What if you went further by creating your own QR codes? ?

-Previous article How to disconnect other users in Windows 11?
+Previous article: How to disconnect other users in Windows 11?

-Next article How (and when) to use the Ping command in Windows ?
+Next article: How (and when) to use the Ping command in Windows ?

 Hello :) So what's new?
-Still looking for the latest juicy tech news?
-In need of precise tests and sharp opinions?
-You are in the right place !
-If you don't know me, I'm Adrien, an inveterate geek who spends his days tracking down the craziest tech news.
-Laptop screwed to the wrist, smartphone grafted to the hand and always on the lookout for the slightest tech rumor, I am your sherpa in the merciless world of technology :)
+Still on the hunt for the latest juicy tech news?
+Craving in-depth reviews and sharp opinions?
+You've come to the right place!
+If you don't know me, I'm Adrien, a die-hard geek who spends his days tracking down the craziest tech news.
+Laptop glued to my wrist, smartphone practically grafted to my hand, and always on the lookout for the slightest tech rumor, I'm your sherpa in the cutthroat world of technology :)